jamf/CIS-for-macOS-Catalina-CP/README.md

 Set as Data Type "Integer."
 Reads contents of /Library/Application Support/SecurityScoring/org_audit file and records count of items to Jamf Pro inventory record.
 Usable with smart group logic (2.6_Audit_Count greater than 0) to immediately determine computers not in compliance.

-1. After creation, make note of the ID number of these Extension Attributes.
-To find the ID, select the Extension Attribute then click into your browser's address bar.
-The ID number is after the "id=" in the URL.

-2. Add the following scripts to your Jamf Pro
+Add the following scripts to your Jamf Pro
 * 1_Set_Organization_Priorities
 * 2_Security_Audit_Compliance
 * 3_Security_Remediation